mailgun/documentation/source/api-stats.rst

              "total": 10                 // failed permanently and dropped },
            "temporary": {
-             "espblock": 1   // failed temporary due to ESP block, will be retried }
+             "espblock": 1,   // failed temporary due to ESP block, will be retried "total": 1
+           }
          },
        }